thegreenwebfoundation/admin-portal/README.md

 ## Installling the project

-This is a 2.2 Django project, runnign on MySQL, and is tested on OS X and linux systems.
+This is a 2.2 Django project, running on MySQL, and is tested on OS X and linux systems.

 To install it, create a virtual environment, and install the required librarys